Food, Water & Health Tips

 Street Food Safety Tips

-- Carry hand sanitizer or wipes
+- Carry hand sanitizer or cleansing wipes while sightseeing

 Choosing Restaurants Wisely

-- Check recent reviews on trusted platforms
+- Check recent reviews on reliable travel platforms

 Drinking Water Precautions

-- Always drink sealed bottled water
+- Always drink sealed bottled or properly filtered water

-- Check bottle seals before opening
+- Check bottle seals carefully before opening

-- Avoid ice in unknown establishments
+- Avoid ice in unknown cafés, roadside stalls, or smaller establishments

-- Use bottled water for brushing teeth in remote areas
+- Use bottled water for brushing teeth in remote areas when necessary

 🩺 Health & Wellness in India